guitarvydas/programmingsimplicity-observations-sampler/manuscript/fdd.md

 ---
 Are You Ever Finished?
 -   No, but you reach a point where a product can be shipped
 -   analogy: songwriting -
 	-   songwriter continuously tinkers with a song
 	-   but, making a recording draws a line
-	-   “Aqualung” live is, now, almost unrecognizable (jazzy beginning)
+	-   "Aqualung" live is, now, almost unrecognizable (jazzy beginning)
-		-   audience member yelled “play Aqualung” during the new intro
+		-   audience member yelled "play Aqualung" during the new intro
 	-   songs continue to evolve
 ---
 DI